srlacerda/commands/linux/linux-commands.md

 ln -s a.txt b.txt
 ```

+(commonly used to monitoring if the file is being changed)
 9 - watch the
 - 10 -> last 10 lines of the file
 - -f -> the end of the file